 Senior Vice President, Management Information Systems & Chief Information Officer

 Walter J. Fahey has helped Maimonides win accolades for its Information Technology in healthcare, including recognition for successful system implementations and compliance with the Leapfrog Group standards.
-In addition, Maimonides Medical Center has been named to American Hospital Association's "Most Wired" and "Most Wireless" lists more often than any other hospital in New York.
 Mr. Fahey is a member of the College of Healthcare Information Management Executives (CHIME) and the Healthcare Information and Management Systems Society (HIMSS).

 Derek D. Goins